FrontendMasters/front-end-handbook-2018/recap.md

 * We [get](https://blog.chromium.org/2017/05/chrome-59-beta-headless-chromium-native.html), a [headless chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).
 * You no longer need Less or Sass [to do](https://shoelace.style) amazing [things with CSS](http://cssnext.io/features/).
 * CSS [revolutions/revolts](http://ryanogles.by/css/javascript/2017/05/25/the-state-of-css.html) are under way.
+* JavaScript explorer tools have arrived, [JavaScript Array Explorer](https://sdras.github.io/array-explorer/) and [JavaScript Object Explorer](https://sdras.github.io/object-explorer/).
+This is a handy interface pattern for learning about JavaScript data types (e.g. Objects and Arrays) and their methods.
+* The [Chrome web browser dominates the market](http://gs.statcounter.com/browser-market-share) and people begin to fear [repeating the past](https://www.theverge.com/2018/1/4/16805216/google-chrome-only-sites-internet-explorer-6-web-standards).
+* [Brave](https://brave.com/) becomes the most pleasant and safest way to browser the internet.

 ***